 (3) An authorised person may take such action as is reasonably necessary for the purposes of removing a vehicle under this by-law, by way of unlocking, driving, towing or otherwise causing the removal of the vehicle.

-(4) The board may retain possession of a vehicle removed and stored under this by-law until —
+(4) The board may retain possession of a vehicle removed and stored under this by-law until the responsible person for the vehicle has paid the prescribed fee.

-(a) the responsible person for the vehicle has paid the fee to recover the vehicle calculated at the rate of $50 for the first 24 hours or part thereof and $5 for each 7 day period or part period after that; or

-(b) if the vehicle was removed under sub-bylaw (2) — the responsible person for or the person in charge of the vehicle has been given an infringement notice for the contravention.

-(5) Payment under sub-bylaw (4)(a) may be made by one of the following methods —
+(5) Payment under sub-bylaw (4) may be made by one of the following methods —

 (a) in person to an authorised person at the site;